AstunTechnology/osgis-ol3-leaflet/ol3/README.md

 ### Start a local webserver

-Assuming you have a local copy of the repository you can start a local Python webserver by changing to the root of the repository in a command prompt and running:
+Assuming you have a local copy of the repository, start a local Python webserver by

+* In a Terminal (Applications > Accessories > Terminal Emulator) change to the root of the repository.
+Assuming the repository is in your home directory run:

+    cd ~/osgis-ol3-leaflet

+* To start the web server run:

     python -m SimpleHTTPServer

-Navigating to [http://localhost:8000/ol3/ol3.html](http://localhost:8000/ol3/ol3.html) you should see a blank map ready for us to get started.
+* Open [http://localhost:8000/ol3/ol3.html](http://localhost:8000/ol3/ol3.html) in a Web Browser where you should see a blank map ready for us to get started.

 ### Editing files